SeparateRecords/count-bot/README.md

 will be cut off and a warning will be logged, although it will continue counting fine.
 The only exception to this is `0.wav` - it can be over 1 second.

-## License
+## Contributions & License

 Any other long-distance couples with at least one nerd dedicated enough to run this are absolutely welcome to do so.
-Contributions are welcome, too!
+Contributions are welcome!

 This code is provided under the ISC license (as are most of my projects).
 It's a simplified version of the MIT license.